-- 3.1.1 At the start of the academic year, the Board of Examiners establishes which of the staff members whose duties include teaching will have the status of examiner for that academic year.
-In this appointment decision, the Board of Examiners can authorize the individual staff members who are examiners differently. - 3.1.2 The Board of Examiners can decide to withdraw the authority of both paid and unpaid staff members to act as an examiner for the programme for which the Board of Examiners is competent.
-The staff member, his/her manager, the Academic Director of the institute where the staff member is appointed, and the chair of the Programme Board of the programme(s) for which the Board of Examiners has been established will receive a copy of this decision.
-The Board of Examiners will not withdraw this authority until it has shared its doubts about the examiner's competence with the examiner concerned and his/her manager. - 3.1.3 Persons other than those who have the authority to act as an examiner on the basis of the first paragraph can be granted this authority by the Board of Examiners on the basis of their substantive and didactic expertise.
-In this case, the Board of Examiners indicates the programme components to which this authority relates.
-The chair of the Programme Board
+- 3.1.1 At the start of the academic year, and as often as necessary, the Board of Examiners establishes which persons will have the status of examiner for that academic year and communicates this in writing to the examiners.
+In this appointment decision, the Board of Examiners can authorize the individual staff members who are examiners differently. - 3.1.2 An examiner has expertise of the topic and for the examination in agreement with the norms for quality assurance as mentioned in Article 4.2. - 3.1.3 The Board of Examiners can appoint external examiners.
+They will make sure that the examiners meet the quality requirements that are set. - 3.1.4 The Board of Examiners can appoint external examiners.
+They will make sure that the examiners meet the quality requirements that are set.
+The external examiners will receive an appointment letter which states that they have been appointed as an external examiner and for which examinations to be taken they have been appointed. - 3.1.5 The Board of Examiners announce the appointed examiners to the students and staff members concerned.
+This is announced by a publication on the website and/or in the Prospectus for the study programmes concerned. - 3.1.6 The Board of Examiners can cancel the appointment for serious reasons.
+The examiner, their supervisor, the academic director of the institute where the examiner is appointed, and the chair of the Programme Board of the programme(s) for which the Board of Examiners has been established will receive a copy of this decision.
+The Board of Examiners will not withdraw this authority until it has shared its doubts about the examiner's competence with the examiner concerned and their manager. - 3.1.7 The examiners provide the Board of Examiners with all the requested information.